rozek/banglejs-2-simple-clock-mechanics/README.md

-# banglejs-2-simple-clock-mechanics
+# banglejs-2-simple-clockwork #

- implements a simple mechanic for analog clocks on a Bangle.js 2
+implements a simple clockwork for analog clocks on a Bangle.js 2